akaimody123/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+It is included in the find_lane_pixels and fit_polynomial functions (mostly adopted from lectures)

 ![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+I did this function 'measure_curvature_real'.
+Radius was calculated based on left and right polynomials.
+Half of x in the image is considered as vehicle center as camera is fixed in the center.
+Center of the road is half of the sum of left and right center point.
+Their difference is the deviation of vehicle with respoect to the center.
 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in the function `drawline()`.
 Here is an example of my result on a test image:

 ![alt text][image6]